 The trap inside the cycle

-This isn't a flaw in your character.
-This is how brains respond to intermittent reward.
+This isn't a flaw in your character, this is how brains respond to intermittent reward.
 Anyone in your situation, with your nervous system, would be having the same experience.
 You aren't weak for staying.
 You're caught in a system specifically designed by evolution to keep you reaching for the next payoff.

 Why you can't just leave